Failure of Lang's Flat Chain Conjecture and non-regularity of the prescribed Jacobian equation: Abstract

 \section{Abstract}

-We show that the Flat Chain Conjecture in Lang's formulation (that is, without requiring finite mass of the underlying currents) fails for metric $k$-currents in $\reals^d$ whenever $d\geq 2$ and $k\in\{1, \dots, d\}$.
+We show that Lang's Flat Chain Conjecture (that is, without requiring finite mass of the underlying currents) fails for metric $k$-currents in $\reals^d$ whenever $d\geq 2$ and $k\in\{1, \dots, d\}$.
 In all other cases, it holds.
-We first connect the conjecture to a regularity statement concerning the prescribed Jacobian equation near $L^\infty$.
+The original conjecture due to Ambrosio and Kirchheim remains open.
+We first connect Lang's conjecture to a regularity statement concerning the prescribed Jacobian equation near $L^\infty$.
 We then show that the equation does not have the required regularity.
 For a Lipschitz vector field $\pi$, its derivative $\Diff\pi$ exists a.e.~and is identified with a matrix.
 Our non-regularity results for the prescribed Jacobian equation quantify how ``small'' the set

 is for every $L>0$.
 The symbol ``$\conv$'' stands for the convex hull.
-The ``smallness'' is quantified in topological terms and is used to show that the Flat Chain Conjecture fails.
+The ``smallness'' is quantified in topological terms and is used to show that Lang's Flat Chain Conjecture fails.